phil-inc/admiral/README.md

 for extra observability of AWS EKS Fargate.
 Lack of control & vision of the `kubelet` necessitates more consistent testing and reporting.

-Our ultimate goal is providing a simple interface and pattern for automating routine Kubernetes operations.

 ## Available features

 - Observe all kinds of Kubernetes Events